Tuition Gift Tax Exclusion: How It Helps You Pay for College and Save on Taxes

 Financial aid impact

-Estimated financial assistance includes all scholarships, grants loans or other assistance the student receives that the college is aware of.
-These resources reduce a student’s eligibility for need-based financial aid on a dollar for dollar basis.
+Estimated financial assistance includes all scholarships, grants, loans, or other assistance the student receives that the college is aware of.
+These resources reduce a student’s eligibility for need-based financial aid on a dollar-for-dollar basis.

 529 plans and gift taxes

 One alternative to making tuition payments directly to a college is to contribute the money to a child’s 529 college savings plan.
-529 plan contributions are considered gifts for tax purposes, and up to $16,000 qualifies for the annual gift tax exclusion.
+529 plan contributions are considered gifts for tax purposes, and up to $19,000 qualifies for the annual gift tax exclusion.

 A good place to start: